Am I required to wear a face mask?

 Yes.
 The Pavilion Café is open Friday through Sunday, 11:00 am–2:00 pm.
 We offer grab-and-go sandwiches, a daily soup, and beverages.
 You may also bring your own picnic.
-Please carry in and carry out.
+Please carry out all refuse.

 What should I do with my trash?

-Please take your trash with you when you leave.
+Please take your trash when you leave.
 If you must deposit your trash, there are waste receptacles in the Picnic House in the Visitor Parking Lot.